mctinker/Map-Tasker/README.md

   - 'pyenv uninstall 3.11.xx'
   - 'brew install tcl-tk@8'
   - 'pyenv install 3.11:latest'
-- if running python 3.12.4, upgrade to the latest version of 3.12: 'pyenv install 3.12:latest'
+- if running Python 3.12.0-thru-3.12.4, upgrade to the latest version of 3.12: 'pyenv install 3.12:latest'
-- Python version 3.13.0 works fine with the new tcl-tk.
+- Python version 3.13 works fine with the new tcl-tk.

 ### 4